Poorchop/hexchat-scripts/README.md

 /follow &lt;nick&gt;
 /unfollow &lt;nick&gt;

+#### [hexchat-livestreamer.py] (hexchat-livestreamer.py)
+Automatically launch a Twitch.TV stream via Livestreamer when the corresponding channel is joined in HexChat.
+[Livestreamer] (http://livestreamer.tanuki.se/) must be installed for this script to work correctly.

+*__Usage:__*
+Follow the [guide] (http://help.twitch.tv/customer/portal/articles/1302780-twitch-irc#Hexchat%20Guide) for connecting to Twitch chat with HexChat, then join a channel to launch the corresponding stream with Livestreamer.

+You can alternately type `/livestreamer <#channel> <quality>` to manually launch a stream.

 #### [joinparttab.py] (joinparttab.py)
 This script aggregates all join, part, and quit mesages from a user-defined list of servers and/or channels and places them in a new tab.
 The name of the channel from where the join/part/quit event originated is displayed before each join/part/quit message.